 New Orleans, LA

-A line of custom planter screens separate one of the dining rooms from a high traffic walkway.
+A line of custom planter screens separate one of the dining rooms from a walkway.
 The frame is made of powder coated steel.
 Custom felt boxes in collaboration with manufacturer Turf help absorb sound.
 Terracotta pots hang playfully from the structure.

 A custom powder coated steel tube and bent sheet metal planter adorns a large communal table and provides foliage inside that echoes the surrounding campus.

 Custom 2, 4, and 6-person booths anchor certain spaces and give students a sense of comfort and privacy when they need it.